virusme/Automated-Trader-for-The-Chartist/README.md

 <br>

 * **Orders, Log Diary and Log**
-	* List of day's orders and log diary of orders
+	* Order managerment details, list of day's orders and log diary of orders
 	* Process log to keep you up-to-date on the current process pipeline